AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/subdomains-and-certificates/subdomain-delegation.md

 ---
 # Full subdomain delegation

->[!IMPORTANT]
->
-> Subdomain delegation from the [!UICONTROL Control Panel] is in beta and subject to frequent updates and modifications without notice.

 Adobe Campaign [!UICONTROL Control Panel] allows you to fully delegate a subdomain to Adobe Campaign.

 ## Accessing [!UICONTROL Control Panel] Subdomain Management